 Table EU CQ5 provides asset quality information on the Bank's loans and advances to non-financial corporations broken down by industries.
-The first column in this table represents the total Gross carrying/nominal amount and performing and non-performing exposures.
+The first column in this table represents the total Gross carrying/nominal amount and performing and NPEs.
 The industry classification is based on NACE codes.
 NACE is a European industry standard classification system for classifying business activities.

 The amounts shown are based on IFRS accounting values.
-The gross carrying amount reflects the exposure value including accumulated impairment, provisions and accumulated negative changes due to credit risk for non-performing exposures.
+The gross carrying amount reflects the exposure value including accumulated impairment, provisions and accumulated negative changes due to credit risk for NPEs.
 An exposure is being classified as non-performing (defaulted) if it meets to the criteria in Article 47a (3) (Article 178) of the CRR.